A Theory of Network Games Part 1: Utility Representations: Independence Axioms

 Strategic independence is new to our paper, and it concerns how changes in opponent actions affect our focal player's preferences over her own actions.
 The essence of strategic independence is that if a given opponent $i$'s switching from $s_i$ to $s'_i$ can make $s'_0$ more attractive relative to $s_0$, then it must always make $s'_0$ relatively more attractive than $s_0$, no matter what other opponents are doing.
 The first two comparisons assert that, when other opponents play $s_{-i}$, switching from $s_i$ to $s'_i$ flips our focal player's preference from $s_0$ to $s'_0$.
 If preferences satisfy strategic independence, then there cannot be another profile $s'_{-i}$ such that the switch from $s_i$ to $s'_i$ flips our focal player's preference in the opposite direction.

-Our characterization of separable preferences requires the following notion of joint independence, which is somewhat stronger than assuming both opponent and strategic independence separately.\footnote{We find it helpful to draw a parallel with differentiability of multivariate functions.
+Our result on separable preferences requires a notion of joint independence that is somewhat stronger than assuming both opponent and strategic independence.\footnote{We find it helpful to draw a parallel with differentiability of multivariate functions.
 Having partial derivatives in each variable does not guarantee the function is differentiable overall because it could still be poorly behaved if we move along a diagonal.
 Our definition of joint independence analogously contemplates simultaneous changes in own and opponents' actions.}

 \begin{definition} The order $\succeq_0$ is \textbf{jointly independent} if, for any actions $s_0, s'_0 \in S_0$, any two opponents $i,j > 0$, and any opponent action profiles $s_+, s'_+, t_+, t'_+ \in S_+$, we have